 Excerpted from “Those Who Love God Will Forever Live Within His Light” in The Word Appears in the Flesh

-Today, the crucial point is that you must know the substance of man, and must know what you should enter into; you must talk of entry into life, and changes in disposition, how to actually be conquered, and how to completely obey God, how to bear final testimony to God, and how to achieve obedience unto death.
+Today, the crucial point is that you must know the essence of man, and must know what you should enter into; you must talk of entry into life, and changes in disposition, how to actually be conquered, and how to completely obey God, how to bear final testimony to God, and how to achieve obedience unto death.
 You must focus on these things, and that which is not realistic or important must first be put aside and disregarded.
 Today, you should be aware of how to be conquered, and of how people conduct themselves after they have been conquered.
 You may say you have been conquered, but can you obey unto death?
 You must be able to follow to the very end regardless of whether there are any prospects, and you must not lose faith in God regardless of the environment.
 Ultimately, you must achieve two aspects of testimony: the testimony of Job—obedience unto death; and the testimony of Peter—the supreme love of God.
 In one respect, you must be like Job: He lost all material possessions, and was beset by the pain of the flesh, yet he did not forsake the name of Jehovah.
 This was Job’s testimony.
 Peter was able to love God unto death.
 When he was put on the cross and faced his death, he still loved God; he did not think of his own prospects or pursue beautiful hopes or extravagant thoughts, and he sought only to love God and to obey all of God’s arrangements.
 Such is the standard you must achieve before you can be considered to have borne testimony, before you become someone who has been made perfect after having been conquered.

 Excerpted from “The Inside Truth of the Work of Conquest (2)” in The Word Appears in the Flesh